 Get a Blu-ray writer and some software.
 If you have a recent version of Encore, EDIUS or DVD Architect the chances are you have Blu-ray writing software already as they have been doing it for years.

-There are som specific Blu-ray features like pop-up menus, but apart from these the actual method of making a Blu-ray disc is the same as making a DVD.
+There are some specific Blu-ray features like pop-up menus, but apart from these the actual method of making a Blu-ray disc is the same as making a DVD.

-We have three comprehensive programs for authoring Blu-ray discs - Avid HD (which used to also be available on its own as Sonic DVDit Pro, although now is ONLY available as Avid DVD), Adobe Encore and Sony DVD Architect.
-They all let you make a Blu-ray disc with all the features you would expect from a normal DVD - interactive menus, subtitles etc.
+We have two comprehensive Blu-ray authoring programs: Adobe Encore and Sony DVD Architect.
+Both let you make a Blu-ray disc with all the features you would expect from a normal DVD - interactive menus, subtitles etc.